mgomes/api_auth/README.md

     @signed_request = ApiAuth.sign!(@request, @access_id, @secret_key, :digest => 'sha256')
 ```

+With the `digest` option, the `Authorization` header will be change from:

+    Authorization = APIAuth 'client access id':'signature'

+to:

+    Authorization = APIAuth-HMAC-DIGEST_NAME 'client access id':'signature'

 ### ActiveResource Clients

 ApiAuth can transparently protect your ActiveResource communications with a